Biden mandates vaccinations for federal employees, contractors; encourages $100 payments for Americans

 “The vaccine was developed and authorized under a Republican administration and it has been distributed and administered under a Democratic administration,” Biden said.

-"With freedom comes responsibility,” he added.
-“So please, exercise responsible judgement.”
+“With freedom comes responsibility,” he added.
+“So please, exercise responsible judgment.”

 Read more from Yahoo News: